 Visited by Gilbert and Thomas Burnet

 Gilbert Burnet (1643-1715) was bishop of Salisbury and his brother Thomas Burnet (1632?-1715?) was the personal physician of Queen Anne.
-Their sons studied at the university in Leiden.
+On 2 August 1707, their sons Guiliemus, age 20, and Gilbertus, 17, matriculated at the university in Leiden to study theology.
+Son Thomas, 14, matriculated to study law.
+They were presumably with their fathers when they visited Leeuwenhoek.

 On 12th of July 1707, Leeuwenhoek wrote: